AK Trolls: Methods

 AK Trolls use social media networks (i.e. Facebook, Twitter, Ekşi Sözlük) in an organized way to promote the AKP, discredit opposition, and attack individuals by spreading false information about them on the Internet.
 MPs from CHP and HDP asked to start an investigation on AK Trolls as the group is extensively employed to silence individuals through character assassination, insults, and threats.
 AK Trolls also use images to incite emotional responses from the target population.

 AK Trolls use fake Twitter trends as a means to launch campaigns against opposition.
 A study by Swiss Federal Institute of Technology in Lausanne (EPFL) found that at least 47% of Twitter trends in Turkey were fake, created automatically using fake and compromised accounts.
 It is reported that in 2019, there were 6500 fake trends.
-Of those, 802 were about politics and 472 were pro-AKP, including campaigns against Ekrem İmamoğlu such as #ÇünküÇaldılar which claims that Ekrem İmamoğlu stole the votes.
+Of those, 802 were about politics and 472 were pro-AKP, including campaigns against Istanbul mayor Ekrem İmamoğlu such as #ÇünküÇaldılar, which claimed that he stole the votes.